 Understanding the Needs

 Austin has an amazing park and trail system with 300+ parks, 227 miles of trails and more than 20,000 acres of green spaces in the city.
 Our parklands provide vital green space and wildlife habitat, and keep our environment healthy.
-Parks and trails are not only a critical part of our urban infrastructure, but they also have tremendous economic, health, ecological, and educational benefits as well.
+Parks and trails are a critical part of our urban infrastructure, but they also have tremendous economic, health, ecological, and educational benefits as well.
 Unfortunately, annual investments in Austin parks, trails and green spaces are not keeping pace with the needs of a growing city.

 How You Can Help